-The negotiation for mixed one byte and two bytes extension MUST be negotiated in offer/answer [RFC3264].
-In the absence of negotiation using offer/answer, mixed headers MUST NOT occur unless the transmitter has some (out of band) knowledge that all potential recipients support this mode.
+If offer/answer [RFC3264] is supported and used, the negotiation for mixed one byte and two bytes extension MUST be negotiated using offer/answer [RFC3264].
+In the absence of negotiations using offer/ answer, for example when declarative SDP is used, mixed headers MUST NOT occur unless the transmitter has some (out of band) knowledge that all potential recipients support this mode.